Greenpeace activists arrested in French nuclear break-in

-FESSENHEIM, France French police arrested 57 Greenpeace activists who used a truck on Tuesday to ram their way into a nuclear power plant operated by EDF in eastern France, the organization said.
+STRASBOURG French police arrested 34 Greenpeace activists on Tuesday who forced their way into a nuclear power plant operated by EDF(EDF.PA) in Fessenheim, eastern France, the company said.

-The activists hung anti-nuclear banners from the Fessenheim plant, the oldest in operation in France.

-A CGT union official said all French nuclear plants were on maximum security alert following the incident.

-An EDF spokesman said monitoring had been stepped up and precautionary measures taken.

-The protesters used a truck to break through two security barriers early in the morning, a local government official told journalists.
-Police later surrounded and entered the plant.
+The protesters used a truck to force their way into the site early in the morning, according to activists outside.
+Police gendarmes subsequently surrounded and entered the plant.

-"There has been no impact on the security of the plant, which continues to function normally," the EDF spokesman said.
+"Gendarmes have 56 activists under control and 34 have been arrested," an EDF spokesman said.
+"There has been no impact on the security of the plant, which continues to function normally."

-After police wound down the protest inside the plant, more activists arrived on a canal outside on inflatable rafts and unfurled anti-nuclear banners.

 President Francois Hollande has promised to close Fessenheim by 2016 and cut France's reliance on nuclear energy to 50 percent of its electricity mix from 75 percent now.